logichub/brande-help-center/section-7-agency/agency-dashboard.md

 A: Refresh your browser.
 Sometimes the list doesn't update immediately.
 Or navigate to the Projects page to see your full project list.

 **Q: Can I customize which widgets appear on the dashboard?**
-A: [NEEDS REVIEW: whether the dashboard is customizable or if all users see the same layout]
+A: No. The dashboard layout is fixed today — all users see the same sections (Welcome, Content Calendar, Quick Links, Recent Projects, Recent Folders).

 **Q: Why does one brand show different Content Agent recommendations than another?**
 A: Each brand's Content Agent is based on that brand's Brand DNA (objectives, audience, channels).
 Different DNA = different recommendations.